yanghuan/bridge.lua/README.md

 # Bridge.lua
+Bridge.lua is a C#-to-Lua Compiler,which generates equivalent and consistent lua code, it will do some optimizations, such as local optimization, constant conversion, etc.
-Bridge.lua is a C#-to-Lua Compiler, Based on modified from [bridge.net](https://github.com/bridgedotnet/Bridge)
+Based on modified from [bridge.net](https://github.com/bridgedotnet/Bridge)

 ## Sample